williamyang98/16qam_modulator/README.md

 250B at 50Hz is 12.5kB/s which matches our symbol rate.

 The reason why we are polling the ADC so slowly is because the ISR used for symbol transmit can only go up to 50kHz.
 This results in extreme amounts of aliasing in the sampled audio.
-This could be improved in the future by optimising the ISR.
+This could be improved in the future by optimising the ISR or using a faster micro.

 ## Transmitter circuit
 Uses the 74HC86 XOR as the modulator and a discrete current feedback amplifier for amplification and buffering.